 B.Sc.
-(Honours) - Physics Semester - II

-Paper (V) - Electromagnetism (II)

-(DSC HPHY 202, Credits Theory 03, Lectures 45)
+(Honours) - Physics Semester - II Paper (V) - Electromagnetism (II) (DSC HPHY 202, Credits Theory 03, Lectures 45)

 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
 Each question will carry 2 marks for correct answer. $(7 \times 2 \text{ marks each} = 14 \text{ marks})$ Part B of the paper will consist of four questions one question from each unit with internal choice.

-$(4 \times 10 \text{ marks each} = 40 \text{ marks})$
+Each question will carry 10 marks. $(4 \times 10 \text{ marks each} = 40 \text{ marks})$

 Semester Code of The Course Title of The Course/Paper NHEQF Level Credits II DSC HPHY 202 Electromagnetism (II) 5 3 Level of Course Type of The Course Delivery Type of The Course Introductory Core Lecture, Forty Five diagnostic and formative lecture hours.
-Lectures assessmen including ts during Prerequisites Physics and Mathematics courses of Central Board of Secondary Education or equivalent.
-Objectives of The Course : electromagnetism.
-It analysing scalar and interactions, as descri cover important to course is to provide students the fundamental concepts aims to develop their kno vector fields, electric and magnibed by Maxwell's equations. opics such as electric polectromagnetic waves. and print whedge and gnetic fields The course ciples of skills in and their will also
+Lectures assessmen including ts during Prerequisites Physics and Mathe Education or equivale matics courses of Central ent.
+Board of Secondary Objectives of The Course : understanding of electromagnetism.
+It analysing scalar and interactions, as descr cover important to course is to provide students the fundamental concepts aims to develop their kno vector fields, electric and mag ribed by Maxwell's equations. opics such as electric po- lectromagnetic waves. and prin wledge and gnetic fields.
+The course ciples of skills in , and their will also

-Unit - I: Magnetostatics
+Unit - I : Magnetostatics

 Properties of magnetic field, Lorentz force, Ampere's law, Magnetic field due to a current carrying solid conducting cylinder (a) Outside (b) At the surface & (ii) Inside the cylinder, Ampere's law in differential form, Introduction of magnetic vector potential, Bio-Savart's law & application to magnetic vector potentials.
+(09 Lectures)